MARY LOUISE KELLY, Host:

 ROVNER: Well, mostly these are things that we've seen before, Republicans have been talking about for years.
 Things like capping damages in medical malpractice lawsuits, letting people buy insurance across state lines.
 But there's really one big difference between then and now, and that's the existence of these new benefits that took effect this last week.

-Mr. DON HAMM (Assurant Health): In the current system, that would not be feasible.
+DON HAMM: In the current system, that would not be feasible.
 We need to have an environment where all Americans are required to participate.

-Mr. RICHARD COLLINS (Golden Rule Insurance): A guarantee issue product that would fit all people at an affordable price is economically practically impossible.
+RICHARD COLLINS: A guarantee issue product that would fit all people at an affordable price is economically practically impossible.

-Mr. BRIAN SASSI (Wellpoint): So the answer would be no.
+BRIAN SASSI: So the answer would be no.